DataDog/security-labs-pocs/README.md

 Datadog Security Labs Research and Proof of Concept Code
 ===

-This repository contains information, exploits, and scripts from Datadog Security Labs.
+This repository contains information, exploits, malware samples, and scripts from Datadog Security Labs.

 ## Goal

-This repository aims at providing proof of concept exploits and technical demos to help the community respond to threats.
+This repository aims at providing proof of concept exploits, malware samples and technical demos to help the community respond to threats.
 Code from this repository might be used to:

 * Improve Detections
 * Continue additional research on Tactics, Techniques and Procedures (TTPs)